 - Support for port-forwarding routers.
 Multiple CommCell components on the internal network can be exposed to the outside world via a single gateway IP address, through support for network address translation (NAT).
 Roaming clients can reach specific internal machines by opening tunnel or data connections to specific ports configured on a port-forwarding gateway.

 - Support for Commvault network gateway configurations.
 The software supports placing a Commvault agent in a perimeter network, and configuring network routes to allow connections from inside and outside networks into the perimeter network only.

 - HTTPS encryption in the tunnels.
-The Commvault software supports HTTPS encapsulation in all tunnel connections, which protects all data in transit by using the TLS 1.2 protocol with the AES256-GCM-SHA384 cipher suite.
+The Commvault software supports HTTPS encapsulation in all tunnel connections, which protects all data in transit by using the TLS 1.2 or TLS 1.3 protocol with the AES256-GCM-SHA384 cipher suite.
 After a successful authentication, and based on the configuration, HTTPS traffic can be encrypted with the AES256-GCM-SHA384 cipher suite; however, if you want to save CPU cycles, you can set up connections using plain text.

 - Tunnel authentication using a CommCell-specific certificate: